JackEdTaylor/LexOPSdocs/docs/02-generate.md

 ## Plotting Iterations

 It is also possible to check how well LexOPS performed when generating stimuli by plotting the cumulative item generation by iterations.
 To do this, we can use the `plot_iterations()` function.
-As an example, let's the algorithm's iterations when we generated as many stimuli as we could in the last section.
+As an example, let's visualise the algorithm's iterations when we generated as many stimuli as we could in the last section.

 ```r